Vinaddy/Freelance-Project/README.md

 <h3>Solution:</h2>

-Unsupervised models used for generating word vectors: Word2vec and Tf-IDF
+Unsupervised models used for generating word vectors: Word2vec and TF-IDF

-The data is taken from a conversation with a Bank's chatbot and the clustered identified are:
+The data is taken from a conversation with a Bank's chatbot and the clusters identified are:

 <li>Loan requirement questions</li>
 <li>Asking the bot to clear bills</li>